igstan/igstan.ro/_posts/2016-05-05-on-determinism-and-free-will.md

 ## I, Robot

-You know, some movies related to artificial intelligence, the strong one, raise questions on how might a robot might feel if it finds out that it's just a robot, that it's not the _real thing_.
+You know, some movies related to artificial intelligence, the strong one, raise questions on how a robot might feel if it finds out that it's just a robot, that it's not the _real thing_.
 I'd like to see a movie where human beings realize that they're less than they think they are — just machines.
 Maybe someone has made such a film already?

 I normally have a resources section at the end of my blog posts, with links to resources I've used while doing my research.
 I won't do this now because the research is still in progress and I'm pretty sure you can find them yourself just as easily.